JavaScript is required

 • Administrative Guidelines on Engaging Labour Hire in the Victorian Public Service; and

-• Administrative Guidelines on Engaging Professional Service in the Victorian Public Service;
+• Administrative Guidelines on Engaging Professional Service in the Victorian Public Service.

-The Government will engage with the CPSU to identify ways to ensure the use of labour hire, contractors, consultants and professional services is consistent with its secure employment commitments.
+The Government will engage with the CPSU to identify ways to ensure the use of labour hire, contractors, consultants, and professional services is consistent with its secure employment commitments.

 Termination of employment is an option of last resort

 Consistent with the IR Policies, where an individual’s role is declared surplus, the priority should be on redeployment, wherever possible.
+Workforce planning and mobility must be at the heart of the Employer’s approach to implementing reprioritisations.
+As such, Employers must make every effort to responsively deploy Employees to support changing government priorities where there are reasonable opportunities to do so.

 Early Retirement Schemes (ERSs) should not be used “at large” or across the entire department to give effect to budget reprioritisations.
-Targeted ERSs may only be used in limited circumstances as outlined in this Policy (see below for further advice)
+Targeted ERSs may only be used in limited circumstances as outlined in this Policy (see below for further advice).

 The other separation packages outlined in this policy should only be used as an option of last resort.
+Employers must make every effort to responsively deploy Employees to support changing government priorities before separations are considered.

 Career support services must be provided to affected employees